NiloufarSM/PDBtoGraph/README.md

 # PDBtoGraph
-This program's input is a PDB file and it's output is in graph form.
+This program's input is a PDB file and its output is in graph form.